 You need Zorro S when your annual profit or your balance exceeds the real account limits of the free version.
 There are no restrictions on demo or paper accounts.

 A trade order was not executed by the broker API during a live trading session, and subsequently cancelled.
 The reason is normally printed either to the Zorro log, or to the MT4/MT5 'Experts' log.
-Valid reasons for not excuting orders are: not enough funds, not enough free margin, no permission to trade that asset, a too distant or too close stop or order limit, a wrong asset symbol, a closed market, a broker server issue, no liquidity or no taker, FIFO violation, NFA rules violation, unsupported hedging (f.i.
+Valid reasons for not excuting orders are: not enough funds, not enough free margin, no permission to trade that asset, a too distant or too close stop or order limit, a wrong asset symbol, a wrong or missing exchange symbol, a closed market, a broker server issue, no liquidity or no taker, FIFO violation, NFA rules violation, unsupported hedging (f.i.
 Oanda), or unsupported partial closing (f.i. some MT4 / MT5 brokers).
 All this, except for funds, liquidity, and permissions, can often be solved or worked around in the script, the asset list, or in case of a Z system, in the Z.ini configuration.

 If a close order is not executed, it will be automatically repeated in increasing intervals until the position is closed.
 If it is still not closed after 3 working days, the trade will be removed and no further close orders will be sent.
 If an open order is rejected, it is not automatically repeated, so it's up to the script to either ignore or handle it.